Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 Several patterns emerge.
 First, the extended covariates specification with six variables (three technology proxies plus three macroeconomic controls) yields a test statistic of $2.491$, rejecting the null at both the 10\% and 5\% levels but not at the 1\% level, and providing additional confirmation of the baseline result.
 The first-difference specification also rejects at the 10\% level (test statistic $= 2.174$, CV$_{10\%}$ = $1.930$), which is reassuring because it does not rely on the cointegration assumption.

-Second, the placebo test on 1985--1990 correctly does not reject at any significance level (test statistic $= -0.689$), confirming that the adjusted test does not spuriously detect bubbles during a known non-bubble period.
+Second, the placebo test on 1985--1990 correctly does not reject at any significance level (test statistic $= -0.689$), confirming that the adjusted test does not spuriously detect residual explosiveness during a known non-bubble period.
 Third, sensitivity to the training period is evident: alternative training windows such as 1975--1988 (test statistic $= 1.861$) and 1975--1992 (test statistic $= 1.596$) do not reject at any standard significance level, showing that the results are sensitive to the estimation window choice.
 Lagged covariate specifications with $h=3$ (test statistic $= 1.896$) and $h=6$ (test statistic $= 1.487$) also do not reject at any significance level.
 The leave-one-out analysis (Table~\ref{tab:robustness_loo}, Panel~B) reports the test statistics when dropping each of the three technology covariates.
-These results highlight the contribution of each individual proxy to the counterfactual's ability to isolate the speculative component.
+These results highlight the contribution of each individual proxy to the counterfactual's ability to isolate residual explosiveness.

-The adjusted test reveals a two-phase narrative of the NASDAQ dot-com episode: fundamental repricing through 1998, genuine speculation emerging only in late 1999.
+The adjusted test reveals a two-phase narrative of the NASDAQ dot-com episode: technology-related fundamental repricing through much of the run-up, followed by residual explosiveness concentrated near the peak.
 This provides a middle ground between the ``rational technology repricing'' view \citep{Pastor2006, Pastor2009} and the ``irrational exuberance'' view \citep{Shiller2015}.
-Results are robust across specifications (Table~\ref{tab:robustness_loo}).
+The result is economically meaningful but identification-sensitive, because the significance of the adjusted statistic varies with the training window and lagged-covariate specifications.